You’ve probably heard the phrase “buy low, sell high.”

 Step 03 (Momentum Shift) – On the 1-hour timeframe, the price action retraces strongly and break above the 50 SMA.
 This is the momentum shift and this indicates the strong moment against the currency trend.

 Step 04 (Reversal Pattern) – This time we have an inverted head and shoulders chart pattern.
-One of the most popular as well as most profitable reversal chart pattern out there.
+One of the most popular as well as most profitable reversal chart patterns out there.
 Have a look at the chart above, on there, just like the previous trade we place a buy order a few pips above the neckline (grey zone) and placed the stop loss twice as that grey zone and for we use 4R.

 With that here are another two trend reversal trades we place.
 Have a look at the two youtube shorts we posted on our youtube channel.